 Barnet Property Investment: Best Buy-to-Let Areas 2025

-Straddling the Northern Line and sitting at the gateway to North London, Barnet offers property investors a unique blend of urban connectivity and suburban tranquility.
+Straddling the Northern Line and sitting at the gateway to North London, Barnet offers property investors a unique blend of urban connectivity and suburban tranquillity.

-The borough's significant 36.2% premium on detached houses compared to London averages isn't just a statistic, it reflects the enduring appeal of an area where nearly 25% of the land remains as protected green belt, including beloved spaces like Hampstead Heath and Golders Hill Park.
+The borough's significant 42.4% premium on detached houses compared to London averages isn't just a statistic; it reflects the enduring appeal of an area where nearly 25% of the land remains as protected green belt, including beloved spaces like Hampstead Heath and Golders Hill Park.

 From the sought-after bakeries and cafés of Golders Green to the village-like charm of Hampstead Garden Suburb, Barnet's diversity is its strength.
-While East Finchley commands eye-watering prices at over £1.1 million for an average home (requiring 33.59 times local annual salaries), New Southgate offers London's northbound investors a compelling entry point with 4.70% yields – the borough's highest by a significant margin.
+While Golders Green commands eye-watering prices at over £1. million for an average home (requiring 31.67 times local annual salaries), Cockfosters and EN4 postcode offers London's northbound investors a compelling entry point with 4.70% yields – the borough's highest by a significant margin.

-This in-depth analysis of Barnet's property market will explore which areas offer the best balance between capital growth and rental returns.
+Below, our in-depth analysis of Barnet's property market will explore which areas offer the best balance between capital growth, rental returns and demand.

 Barnet Buy-to-Let Market Overview 2025

-Barnet's property market offers investors premium North London locations with prices averaging 8.5% above London's averages.
-The borough shows dramatic variation across its postcodes, with luxury areas like East Finchley (N2) commanding top prices while New Southgate (N11) delivers the strongest yields.
+Barnet's property market offers investors premium North London locations with prices averaging 4.5% above London's overall average.
+The borough shows dramatic variation across its postcodes, combining family-oriented suburban areas with prestigious neighbourhoods, where Cockfosters (EN4) delivers the highest yields at 4.7% while New Southgate (N11) provides the most accessible entry point at £500,151 average price.

 Contents